jonathf/matlab2cpp/README.md

     $ python setup.py install

-The executable ´mconvert´ is now available from path.
+The executable ´m2cpp´ is now available from path.

 Windows::

     > Python setup.py install

-The executable mconvert.py can freely be copied or be added to environmental variables manually (with or without the `.py` extension).
+The executable m2cpp.py can freely be copied or be added to environmental variables manually (with or without the `.py` extension).

 Sphinx::